Associate Degree General Education Pattern

 Introduction to Asian American Literature3

-Intro to Queer Literature3
+Introduction to Queer Literature3

 Honors African-American History I

-Chicana/o History I (formerly ETHS 141 F) (beg F22)3
+Chicana/o History I (formerly ETHS 141 F) (beg F22) NOTE: Course can only be used in one area (AREA 1 to 7)3

 Western Civilizations to 1550 (formerly Western Civilization I) (beg F'15) 13